elixir-lang/elixir/lib/elixir/pages/Library Guidelines.md

 ### Applications with supervision tree

-The `mix new` command also allows the `--sup` flag to scaffold an application with a supervision tree out of the box.
+The `mix new` command also allows the `--sup` option to scaffold an application with a supervision tree out of the box.
 We talk about supervision trees later on when discussing one of the common anti-patterns when writing libraries.

 ## Publishing